Table of Contents

 Executive Summary

 AI-assisted development is often framed as a productivity miracle.
 Engineering leaders see the promise of doubled velocity and reduced friction.
 The reality is more complicated.
 While AI accelerates code generation, it simultaneously threatens to dismantle traditional QA strategies.
 The risk is not that AI replaces the engineer.
 The risk is that it overwhelms the systems designed to ensure software reliability.
+This post is about how testing AI-generated code needs to evolve, and what engineering leaders need to do about it.

 This post covers how AI-generated code changes where defects appear, why traditional QA strategies struggle to keep up, and what engineering leaders need to do to build testing infrastructure that scales with this new development velocity.